PONDERINGS

 where paws and claws lay tracks

-to drink, to rest, to hunt, to feed
+to drink, rest, hunt, and feed

-in a cycle and system of reciprocity
+in a circular system of

-among sentient creatures
+sentient creatures

 of two, four, six and eight legs